RSMagneto/SSANet/README.md

 Pytorch code for [VIS-NIR-SWIR Hyperspectral Wheat Variety Identification: A Spectral-Spatial Synergy Attention Network and A Benchmark Dataset](), Computers and Electronics in Agriculture.

-[Yanan Qiang](), Huamei Xin, Xuquan Wang, Jiande Sun, and Kai Zhang.
+[Yanan Qiang](), Huamei Xin, Zhiyuan Ma, Xuquan Wang, Jiande Sun, and Kai Zhang.

 ## Citation
 If you find this work useful for your research, please cite: